-We walked back through Split for one last time and then drove for 2 hours to Zadar.
+We walked back through Split for one last time and then drove for two hours to Zadar.

 Zadar is quite possibly my favourite place we have visited so far.
 I absolutely love its landscape, and the scale of the old town is spot on.
 It’s alive and buzzing in a healthy way, with a good balance of locals and tourists.
-Morske Orgulje (the Sea Organ) is an experimental musical instrument that plays music when ocean waves pass through underground pipes.
+Morske Orgulje (the Sea Organ) is an experimental musical instrument that plays music when the ocean waves pass through the underground pipes.
 The old Roman Forum is part of the every day, with a recently renovated archaeological museum next door.
 The juxtaposition of the new and the old is really well done.
-So even though in the end we only spent a few hours in Zadar, I loved every bit of it and here are the photos.
+I loved every moment we spent here.

 Click here to go to Sound Tourism page about the Sea Organ.
 They have a short video recording of the sounds it makes.